 Participants reported subjective stimulus visibility without performing an objective discrimination task.
 Therefore, it is theoretically possible that the visibility ratings used for curve fitting did not reflect objective stimulus visibility.
-In fact, we have previously demonstrated that visibility rating and objective performance can dissociate55.
-Thus, our study concerns differences in subjective perceptual phenotypes, not addressing alterations in objective performance.
-Our task captures subjective perceptual abilities and does not merely reflect response bias32, see also Supplementary Results.
+In fact, we have previously demonstrated that visibility rating and objective performance can dissociate.57 Thus, our study concerns differences in subjective perception, not addressing alterations in objective performance.
+Our task captures subjective perceptual abilities and does not merely reflect response bias,32 see also supplementary results.

 Another study limitation is the schizophrenia sample size (N=18).
 By using a sensitive experimental design, we were able to detect differences with a medium-to-weak effect size.
 Our schizophrenia patients were medicated and they had an average disease duration of 14 years, qualifying them as chronic patients, representative of the majority of schizophrenia patients.
-The anti-dopaminergic medication, however, may influence precision weighting and retinal functioning^{44,56}.
-A strength of our study is the inclusion of three clearly distinct groups allowing us to draw conclusions across a variety of phenotypes.
-Schizophrenia patients as well as synesthetes were carefully characterized with regard to their specific conditions to ensure samples were as homogeneous as possible and not confounded by other factors (e.g. substance abuse, other diagnoses).
+The anti-dopaminergic medication, however, may influence precision weighting and retinal functioning. ^{44,58} A strength of our study is the inclusion of 3 clearly distinct groups allowing us to draw conclusions across a variety of perceptual experiences.
+Schizophrenia patients as well as synesthetes were carefully characterized with regard to their specific conditions to ensure samples were as homogeneous as possible.

-In summary, we demonstrate that for a variety of perceptual phenotypes - schizophrenia patients, controls, synesthetes - perceptual variability can be explained by differences in precision weighting of bottom-up sensory evidence and top-down priors.
-This clear behavioral profile might serve as a phenotypic characterization to be used in computational modeling and neurophysiological investigations in order to better characterize the neural mechanisms subserving these perceptual differences.
+In summary, our findings suggest that for schizophrenia patients and synesthetes, perceptual variability can be explained by differences in precision weighting of bottom-up sensory evidence and top-down priors.
+This clear behavioral profile might serve as a characterization to be used in computational modeling and neurophysiological investigations in order to better characterize the neural mechanisms subserving these perceptual differences.
 Ultimately, this can contribute to a better understanding of the pathophysiology of schizophrenia.